Suo Moto Disclosure

 The Law Commission of India holds the following documents:-- Copies of Reports released by it

-- Parliament Questions related to Law Commission sent by Deptt. of Legal Affairs, Min. of Law & Justice
+- Parliament Questions related to Law Commission sent by Deptt. of Legal Affairs, Min. of Law & Justice and other Ministeries.

 - Correspondence with Ministries/Other Organisations, Departments, State Governments and letters/E-mails from individuals seeking information etc.